What would it be like to have asthma but no access to effective medication?

 The World Health Organization succinctly states that "in children with asthma, poverty aggravates asthma and asthma aggravates poverty.”

 This is the situation that Asthma International seeks to redress.
-Asthma international supplies asthma medication and advice to existing non-profit clinics in low-income countries so that no child is robbed of their childhood by asthma.
+Asthma International supplies asthma medication and advice to existing non-profit clinics in low-income countries so that no child is robbed of their childhood by asthma.
+And by treating asthma, it helps alleviate poverty.

 This field is required.